-Powered by .id - the population experts for City of Parramatta
+Powered by .id (informed decisions) for City of Parramatta

 In 2016, the dominant household type in the City of Parramatta was 'Couple families with dependents', and by 2036 the largest forecast increase is expected in 'Couple families with dependents'.